Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Experiments

 Our experiments are designed to help us understand the empirical performance of survival kernets in terms of prediction accuracy (Section~\ref{sec:results-prediction-accuracy}) and computation time (Section~\ref{sec:results-computation-time}).
 We consider survival kernets with and without the summary fine tuning, and also with and without our \textsc{tuna} warm-start procedure.
 We also provide additional examples of cluster visualizations for different datasets that we use (Section~\ref{sec:cluster-visualizations}).
 Our code is publicly available.\footnote{\url{https://github.com/georgehc/survival-kernets}}

-\paragraph{Datasets and basic experimental setup} We benchmark survival kernets on three datasets chosen to be sufficiently large.
-We provide basic characteristics of these datasets in Table~\ref{tab:datasets}.
-The first two datasets are on predicting time until death.
-We already mentioned the first dataset previously in Section~\ref{sec:model-interpretability}: this is the dataset for hospitalized patients from the Study to Understand Prognoses, Preferences, Outcomes, and Risks of Treatment (\textsc{support}) \citep{knaus1995support}.
-The second dataset is for patients receiving heart transplants from the United Network for Organ Sharing (\textsc{unos}).\footnote{ We use the UNOS Standard Transplant and Analysis Research data from the Organ Procurement and Transplantation Network as of September 2019, requested at: \url{https://www.unos.org/data/}} The third dataset \textsc{kkbox} is the one on customer churn mentioned in Section~\ref{sec:intro}.
-These datasets have appeared in literature although not necessarily all at once in the same paper (e.g., \citealt{chapfuwa2018adversarial,giunchiglia2018rnn,katzman2018deepsurv,lee2018deephit,kvamme2019time,chen2020deep,nagpal2021deep}).
+\paragraph{Datasets} We benchmark survival kernets on four standard survival analysis datasets.
+We provide basic characteristics of these datasets in Table~\ref{tab:datasets}, where we have sorted the datasets in increasing number of data points.
+The first three datasets are on predicting time until death.
+The first dataset \textsc{rotterdam/gbsg} is for breast cancer patients and technically actually consists of two separate datasets: the Rotterdam tumor bank dataset \citep{foekens2000urokinase} and the German Breast Cancer Study Group dataset \citep{schumacher1994randomized}.
+However, these datasets share a common set of features and are frequently analyzed together (e.g., \citealt{katzman2018deepsurv,kvamme2019time,chen2020deep,zhong2021deep}), so for the rest of the paper, we denote these as the single dataset \textsc{rotterdam/gbsg}.
+The next dataset \textsc{support} is the one we already mentioned in Section~\ref{sec:model-interpretability} that is for hospitalized patients from the Study to Understand Prognoses, Preferences, Outcomes, and Risks of Treatment (\textsc{support}) \citep{knaus1995support}.
+The third dataset \textsc{unos} is for patients receiving heart transplants from the United Network for Organ Sharing.\footnote{We use the UNOS Standard Transplant and Analysis Research data from the Organ Procurement and Transplantation Network as of September 2019, requested at: \url{https://www.unos.org/data/}} The fourth dataset \textsc{kkbox} is the one on customer churn mentioned in Section~\ref{sec:intro}.
+These datasets have appeared in literature although not necessarily all at once in the same paper (e.g., \citealt{chapfuwa2018adversarial,giunchiglia2018rnn,katzman2018deepsurv,lee2018deephit,kvamme2019time,chen2020deep,nagpal2021deep,zhong2021deep}).
 Data preprocessing details are in Appendix~\ref{sec:datasets-preprocessing-details}.
-For all datasets, we use a random 70\%/30\% train/test split, and we hold out 20\% of the training data to treat as a validation set, which is used to select hyperparameters/neural architectures.
-For measuring validation/test set accuracy, we use the time-dependent concordance index $C^{\text{td}}$ \citep{antolini2005time}.
+For the \textsc{rotterdam/gbsg} dataset, following \citet{katzman2018deepsurv}, we treat the Rotterdam data as the training data and the German Breast Cancer Study Group data as the test data.
+For the other datasets, we use a random 70\%/30\% train/test~split.